-The fundamental principal behind intelligent lighting controls and intelligent building controls is to ensure to use energy as and when required.
+The fundamental principle behind intelligent lighting controls and intelligent building controls is to ensure to use energy as and when required.
 The lighting controls system switches on lighting only when the lighting levels drop below a pre-set threshold and when there is occupancy presence within these areas.
 Results are quite impressive, with energy reduction of up to 89 %, totaling to a reduction of seven GWh of electrical energy (see table below).

 In addition, the installed system now provides in depth management information about each individual luminaire, such as installed date, level of dimming, failures and overall energy use.
 The data provided by this system is a key tool in supporting Manchester Airport’s asset optimization process.